-In February, JPP's founder Stephen Fiske and his producing partner, filmaker Robert Corsini, traveled to Jerusalem to begin field production work for the ‘Jerusalem Prayer Project’ documentary, "Warriors of the Heart, Peacemakers in the Holy Land."
+In February of 2017, Jerusalem Prayer Project's founder Stephen Fiske and his producing partner, filmmaker Robert Corsini, traveled to Jerusalem to begin field production work for the Jerusalem Prayer Project’s feature documentary, Warriors of the Heart: Peacemakers in the Holy Land.